 To craft items you need to find an appropriate crafting station somewhere in the world as explained above.
 Some crafts will require you to refine materials first, so for example you’ll need to refine your Iron Ore into Iron Ingots first.
-The exact crafting process is only slightly different for every profession, but I’ll explain them step by step in profession-specific guides.
+The exact crafting process is only slightly different for every profession, but these are all explained step by step in profession-specific guides.

 Essentially, it goes like this: you find a crafting station, select an item type you want to craft, traits, crafting materials, styles and you’re pretty much done.
 While there are some more complex things revolving around crafting, the actual creation process is fairly straightforward.

-Extraction (also known as deconstruction) is used to gain materials from existing items, and can be used for Blacksmithing, Clothing, Woodworking or Enchanting.
+Extraction (also known as deconstruction) is used to gain materials from existing items, and can be used for Blacksmithing, Clothing, Woodworking, Enchanting and Jewelcrafting.
 The process is very simple: visit a crafting station, click on the extraction tab and select an item you want to deconstruct.
 Extraction will allow you to get materials, traits, inspiration, resins, or tempers from existing items, but will destroy the original items in the process.

 Research allows you to destroy existing items to learn their “traits”: various bonuses your character gains by equipping those items.
 The bonuses can be something like resistance to critical hits, improved spell resistance or reduced magicka cost of spells.
 To research these traits you’ll need to have an item with the exact trait in your inventory — once you start the research process the item will be destroyed, so be careful not to deconstruct anything you’re using!

-You can research traits in multiple crafting skills at the same time though, meaning you could research one Blacksmithing and one Enchanting traits concurrently without investing any skill points in either skill line.
-Without investing any skill points however it will take you over 2 years of real time to learn all traits for all item slots, so it might be a good idea to take these passives early on.
+You can research traits in multiple crafting skills at the same time though, meaning you can research one Blacksmithing and one Enchanting traits concurrently without investing any skill points in either skill line.
+Without investing any skill points however it will take you well over a year of real time to learn all traits for all item slots, so it’s a very good idea to take these passives early on.

 Crafting styles are purely cosmetic, and enable your crafted items to visually look like an item of a different race.
 With 10 different races there are also 10 racial crafting styles in addition to four others; your own race style is automatically unlocked.
 If you picked a Breton yet want your armor to be in Dunmer style, you’ll have to find a book somewhere in Tamriel first.
 They spawn randomly, but if you’re diligently opening lootable objects in the world you’ll probably get one or two crafting styles even in Coldharbour, the tutorial zone you start in.